JeffreyLuo333/AudioSourceSeparation/README.md

 [<img src="notebooks/WaveSpectrogramConversion/images/WaveSpectrogramConversion.jpg" width="400" height="200">](https://github.com/JeffreyLuo333/Audio-Source-Separation/blob/main/notebooks/WaveSpectrogramConversion.ipynb)

 ### Next steps
-Moving forward, I intend to employ spectrograms as the training data to further evaluate the outcomes.
+Moving forward, I plan to employ spectrograms as the training data to further evaluate the outcomes.

 As I start gaining more knowledge on AI, I also plan to invesigate different types of AI models.
 According to the literature, while FNNs can be used for audio source separation, they are often outperformed by more sophisticated architectures such as Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs), especially Long Short-Term Memory (LSTM) networks.
 These architectures can capture spatial and temporal dependencies, respectively, which are very important in audio signals.

+Stay tuned.